paulgriffiths/automata/regex/README.md

 * aa(a|b)\*bb\*
 * ((aa|bb)(aa|bb))\*

-The `Compile` method converts a regular expression in string form to an equivalent deterministic finite automata.
+The `Compile` function converts a regular expression in string form to an equivalent deterministic finite automata.
 The `Match` and `MatchPrefix` methods of the compiled regular expression may then be used to test whether an entire string or any prefix of a string can be matched by the regular